octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### About ligo smart contracts

-*Truffle* can compile LIGO smart contracts (PascaLigo, Cameligo, ReasonLigo).
+*Truffle* can compile LIGO smart contracts, using the installed LIGO compiler.
 But they MUST be stored in the *contract* folder.
 *Truffle* considers each ligo file as an independent smart contract.
 Thus, if a smart contract is split into several ligo files, *Truffle* will try to compile each file as a separate smart contract, resulting in a failed compilation.
 But there is a workaround for this behaviour:

 1. Create a new folder in the project root directory, called `src` for instance.